 The land of Alif Laila, splendid Saudi Arabia, is known for hidden gems.
 Secretly located caves of Riyadh with stunning landscapes often attract travelers and explorers from around the globe.

 Now picture this.
-Layers of red rock formation, dark alleyways, and patchy paths, crystal clear underground lake!
+Layers of red rock formation, dark alleyways, patchy paths, crystal clear underground lake!
 Sounds straight out of a Hollywood movie?

 But this is an actual place hidden away in a small village called Wadi As Sulay in Riyadh.